Welcoming your NEW Kitten/Cat home

 - Scratching post or platform (best buys are found on ebay under cat trees)

-- Cat Food (kittens are eating royal canine kitten)
+- Cat Food (kittens are eating science diet kitten)

 along with a bit of wet food twice a day (not particular on brand of wet food)

 - Squirt Bottle

 - Travel Carrier – If traveling to pick up your kitten a car travel carrier works great. it is large enough for a small litter pan and bed these are collapsible nylon crates that I have found similar ones in pet section and are basically 22″ long and 18″ wide.

 I found one similar in Wal-Mart for under 35.00. you can carry the new arrival in and out of the car in this and never have to change carriers. it fits on the back seat of most vehicles

 Cats have a well-earned reputation for being curious, independent and sensitive.
 They’re so sensitive to their surrounding, in fact, that they require a great deal of time to adjust to the new environment.
 You can do a lot to help your cat companion feel secure in his/her new home.

 Keep the cat in his/her carrier until you’ve brought the carrier into a quiet room where the cat can be confined for the next day or two.
 I have kept your kitten in the carrier at various times to make it feel secure.
 This will be your cat’s “safe” room.
 Have a litter box prepared in that room, as well as a scratching post and bowls of food and water.
 If you want your cat to feel especially at home, purchase a cozy cat bed ahead of time and place it in the safe room.
 Be sure that all the windows and doors in your house are closed, that loose electrical cords have been secured, and that any spaces behind appliances or large pieces of furniture are blocked off.